jasandoval1/windev_training/io-subsystem/README.md

 - Under what conditions does the system issue a cleanup request (`IRP_MJ_CLEANUP`) against a file object?
 - Under what conditions does the system issue a close request (`IRP_MJ_CLOSE`) against a file object?
 - Under what conditions does the system attempt to cancel an IRP?
 - Suppose you are a malicious Windows device driver author.
-Assuming that some user-mode process running on your victim's system makes IO requests to a diver you control, describe how you would create an unkillable process.
+Assuming that some user-mode process running on your victim's system makes IO requests to a driver you control, describe how you would create an unkillable process.
 (Bonus: how long would this "unkillable" process remain unkillable when thread-agnostic IO is not used?
 When thread-agnostic IO is used?)